Kim Jae-gyu: 1979 regime troubles

-The political tension intensified further when Kim Young-sam gave an interview with New York Times reporter Henry Stokes, in which he called on the United States to make a choice between the military dictatorship and the Korean people and stop supporting Park's regime.
+The political tension intensified further when Kim Young-sam gave an interview to New York Times reporter Henry Stokes in which he called on the United States to make a choice between the military dictatorship and the Korean people and stop supporting Park's regime.
 Park ordered Kim Young-sam's expulsion from the National Assembly, which Kim Jae-gyu feared to be a disastrous path.
 On October 3, 1979, Kim Jae-gyu met Kim Young-sam, hoping to find a way to avoid such development.
-Having asked a reluctant Kim Young-sam to come to the KCIA "for the sake of the country", Kim Jae-gyu warned that Park's hostility toward him reached the point where it might not end with just expulsion or arrest and literally begged Kim Young-sam to just say that there was miscommunication with the interview.
-According to Kim Young-sam, when he refused, Kim Jae-gyu appealed that it would bring misfortune to the country, to Kim Young-sam and to Park.
-Indeed, Kim Young-sam's expulsion from the National Assembly the next day led all 66 NDP lawmakers to submit their resignation to the National Assembly en masse and the United States to recall its ambassador back to the United States in protest.
-Uprisings broke out in Kim Young-sam's hometown in Busan on October 16, the second largest city in South Korea, resulting in arson of 30 police stations over several days.
+Having asked a reluctant Kim Young-sam to come to the KCIA "for the sake of the country", Kim Jae-gyu warned that Park's hostility toward him had reached a point where it might not end with just expulsion or arrest and literally begged Kim Young-sam to just say that there was miscommunication with the interview.
+According to Kim Young-sam, when he refused, Kim Jae-gyu said it would bring misfortune to the country, Kim Young-sam, and Park.
+Indeed, Kim Young-sam's expulsion from the National Assembly the next day led all 66 NDP lawmakers to submit their resignation to the National Assembly en masse and the United States to recall its ambassador to South Korea in protest.
+On October 16, uprisings broke out in Kim Young-sam's hometown of Busan, South Korea's second-largest city, resulting in arson of 30 police stations over several days.
 It was the largest demonstration since the days of President Syngman Rhee and spread to nearby Masan on October 19 and other cities, with students and citizens calling for repeal of the Yushin Constitution.
 Kim Jae-gyu went to Busan to investigate the situation and found that the demonstrations were not riots by some college students, but more like a "popular uprising joined by regular citizens" to resist the regime.
 He warned Park that the uprisings would spread to five other largest cities including Seoul.
 Park said that he himself would give an order to fire upon demonstrators if the situation got worse.